Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 <img src="../images/system-security-icon-critical1.png" class="inline" /> *Critical*: CVSS score 9 or higher.

+To have an idea of what a certain CVSS score approximates, see [NIST's current 3.1 calculator](https://nvd.nist.gov/vuln-metrics/cvss/v3-calculator/) or a [calculation preview of the to-be-released CVSS 4.0](https://www.first.org/cvss/calculator/4.0/)).
+Note that an earlier CVSS version 2 did not include a *"Critical"* vulnerability category.

 ## Different statuses of security findings

 These are the different statutes of findings.
 The status *"Fixed"* will be applied automatically if a finding is resolved.
 See [FAQ:Fixed issues are auto-detected](faq-security.md#how-does-the-automatic-detection-of-fixed-findings-work).
 The other statuses can be set.
 They are similar to those used for [system maintainability refactoring candidates](system-maintainability.md#refactoring-candidates).
 * *"Raw"* means "not yet verified" where *"Refined"* ones mark that a finding has been confirmed manually.
 Inversely, a finding can be set as *"False positive"*.
 * *"Will fix"* signals the intention to fix it, while *"Risk Accepted"* does not.